 Even most people on low-sodium diets can still enjoy this veggie, as long as they don’t eat excessive amounts.

 8. Contains Antimicrobial Properties that Fight Infections

 Celery seeds have actually been used for centuries as an herbal medicine with reported antibacterial effects.
-A 2009 report published in the Journal of Pharmacy and Pharmacology shows that celery contains special antimicrobial components found in the seeds of the celery plant.
+A 2009 report published in the Journal of Pharmacy and Pharmacology demonstrated that celery products contains special antimicrobial components.

 Polyacetlynes have many immune-boosting effects, including tumor-fighting abilities that stop mutated cells from proliferating.
 According to faculty of the Department of Agricultural Sciences at the Aarhus University of Denmark, “polyacetylenes have shown many interesting bioactivities including anti-inflammatory, antiplatelet-aggregatory, cytotoxic, antitumor activity, as well as activity against bacteria and mycoplasma.”

 How to Buy/Store

 Today, in North America, the type of celery most grown and eaten is the type called “pascal” while in Europe “celeriac” is more popular.

 Interested in growing your own?
 It’s considered a long-season crop and somewhat hard to grow, since it needs constant moisture and can’t withstand heat very well.
 It grows in cool, moist climates best and can be found most times of the year, especially during the fall through winter months.

 Knowing that it’s one of the most chemical-sprayed vegetables there is, always look for organic celery whenever possible to get the most benefits without consuming toxins and chemicals.
 The Environmental Working Group’s “Dirty Dozen” shows that it’s usually sprayed with multiple types of pesticides.